Krishnopokkho (film)

 Krishnopokkho (কৃষ্ণপক্ষ, "The Dark Lunar Fortnight") is a 2016 Bangladeshi Bengali language romance drama film based on novel of the same name written by Humayun Ahmed.
 The film's adapted screenplay was written and directed by Meher Afroz Shaon and starring Riaz, Tania Ahmed, Ferdous Ahmed, Wahida Mollick Jolly and Faruque Ahmed.
-This is the debut film by the director.
+This was the debut film by the director.
 The storyline revolves around two star-crossed lovers who are not destined to be together.

 The film nationwide released on February 26, 2016, which was produced by Impress Telefilm Limited and distributed by Jaaz Multimedia The film had its closing premiere at the 11th Geneva International Oriental Film Festival (FIFOG) at the Grutli Theatre on April 17, 2016.
 In May 2016, the film had its opening premiere at 17th Rainbow Film Festival at London on May 29, 2016.

 Plot

 Aru marries Muhib without the consent from any of the family.
 After marriage they go to Muhib's friend 's place.
 Muhib tries to manage a job for him while Aru's family thinks otherwise and the story turns into a new way.

-The story revolves around the love-story of Muhib and Oru where both being together are not together.
-Muhib is brought up in his brother-in-law's home with his sister.
-Muhib and his sister came from a rural family.
-His sister married an elite bourgeois man, who is strict and robotic, rather than humane.
-His sister and brother-in-law have one daughter named Sara.
-The family seems fine, yet lacks of love and affection.
-Muhib is always afraid of his brother-in-law who is fatherly in rudeness, without any single affection.
-Being in love with Oru, Muhib married her without informing anyone all of a sudden.
-Oru's family didn't know as well.
-Just after their marriage, Muhib's brother-in-law offered him a job out of the city.
-On his way, he had a terrible car accident which brought disaster to all and twisted the stream of all characters.
-Muhib's sister, being shocked, for the first time, raised voice against her husband and insulted him about his non-human behaviour all through the life.
-On the other hand, Oru's family already fixed a groom for Oru and they were unknown of Oru's marriage with Muhib.
-However, in the end, when Oru was informed about the accident, she couldn't help but reveal their secret marriage.
-At first it was thought that Oru's marriage with Muhib should never be revealed as Oru must start a new life.
-But Oru, when heard the news, rushed to the hospital and desired to be Muhib's wife forever waiting for his return from Coma.
+The story revolves around the love story of Muhib and Oru, who are not together.
+Muhib grows up with his sister in his brother-in-law's house.
+Muhib and his sister come from a rural family.
+His sister married an elite, bourgeois man who is strict and robotic rather than human.
+His sister and brother-in-law have a daughter called Sara.
+The family seems well off, but lacks love and affection.
+Muhib is always afraid of his brother-in-law, who is fatherly in his rudeness and lacks any affection.
+When Muhib falls in love with Oru, he suddenly marries her without telling anyone.
+Even Oru's family didn't know.
+Soon after their wedding, Muhib's brother-in-law offered him a job out of town.
+On the way, he was involved in a terrible car accident that brought misfortune to everyone and changed the course of everyone's lives.
+Muhib's sister was shocked and spoke out against her husband for the first time, insulting him for his inhuman behaviour all her life.
+Meanwhile, Oru's family had already found her a husband and were unaware of her marriage to Muhib.
+When Oru was finally told about the accident, she couldn't help but reveal her secret marriage.
+At first it was thought that Oru's marriage to Muhib should never be revealed, as Oru needed to start a new life.
+But when Oru heard the news, she rushed to the hospital and wished to be Muhib's wife forever, waiting for him to come out of his coma.